Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           - It posts the addressabe media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
-          - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities as much as possible
+          - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
           - In case the receiver fails it will reconnect and resend as defined in the section on failover
           - In case the live encoder source fails it will restart and perform the steps as detailed in the section on      failover

-   The live encoder source can be deployed in the cloud or on a baremetal server or even as a dedicated hardware.
+   The live encoder source can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
    The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed instruction/properties from the original SDI or broadcast into the CMAF tracks.
 The packager receives the ingested streams, and performs the following tasks.